DatBen/atom-cc/README.md

 First, immediate calculations are done during the compilation.
 Which means that expression such has (1+3)\*(4-2) are replace by their value (8 in this example) in the assembly code.

-Then, variables that are assigned only once by a constant value are not stored as a variable and are replace by there value everywhere in the assembly code.
+Then, variables that are assigned only once by a constant value are not stored as a variable and are also replace by their value everywhere in the assembly code.
 For instance a code like this :

 ```